 This guide will help you better understand DC's budget.
-We will explain where DC gets its money, how it spends its money, and what happens when there's no more money left or there's a surplus.
+We will explain where DC gets its money, how it spends its money, and what happens when there's no more money left or when there's a surplus.
 We'll outline the process for putting the budget together every year.
-And we'll give you ideas on how you can-and should!-get involved in the process.
+And we'll give you ideas on how you can-and should! -get involved in the process.
+Bolded terms are defined in the Glossary on page 18.